-As someone who lives in a HCOL area, I can attest to how difficult it can be to save money.
-Even as a physician, I have to be careful because with my high paycheck also comes high income taxes (if you live in a state without income taxes, this becomes a bit easier).
-Frugal living has helped me to save judiciously each month while still investing and has not taken away my ability to enjoy myself.
+Anyone who lives in an HCOL area can attest to how difficult it can be to save money.
+Even a high-income professional must be careful because a higher paycheck also comes with high-income taxes (if you live in a state without income taxes, this becomes a bit easier).
+Frugal living can help to save judiciously each month while still investing and maintaining life’s little pleasures.

-What follows in this post are some frugal living tips that I have incorporated in my life, that have helped me to spend wisely on things that truly matter to me, and have helped me avoid lifestyle inflation.
+What follows in this post are some frugal living tips that can you spend wisely on things that genuinely matter and avoid lifestyle inflation.

 What is HCOL?

 HCOL stands for “high cost of living.”
 Depending on where you live, this can vary greatly.
 Some popular HCOL areas include New York and California (I’ve somehow managed to live in both).

 Living costs generally include housing, food, and transportation as the biggest cash cows.
 However, HCOL areas also tend to pay more to help cover these costs.